Rubber Molds: Complete Guide to Professional Rubber Mold Making

 1. Object Preparation: Clean and prepare your original object

-5. Rubber Mixing: Mix to exact proportions
+5. Rubber Mixing: Mix according to exact ratios

-6. Bleeding: Remove all air bubbles
+6. Degassing: Remove all air bubbles

 7. Pouring: Pour slowly and evenly